 Hello and welcome to this site,

-I’m a life coach, a teacher and a translator.
+I’m a personal empowerment coach, a teacher and a translator.

 I’ve always been very sensitive and from an early age believed that my emotions were too much for this world and that I had to change and tone them down and be more rational.
 Eventually, over the years, I found my way back thanks to personal development and realized that emotions were my anchors, my guides, my strength; hence, the title of this site and how it’s influenced what I now do for a living .